PunkWare/map-sql/doc/intro.md

 # Introduction to map-sql

-A Clojure library designed to provide SQL-like functions (and macros) for a data structure based on maps (i.e. the "database").
+A Clojure library designed to provide SQL-like syntax for a data structure based on maps (i.e. the "database").
-The library is designed to be used with the REPL.

-The database is actually a set of maps help in an atom.
+The database is actually a set of maps held in an atom.
 Because of the set container, not duplicates maps ("records") are allowed.
 The maps are assumed to have keywords as keys.
 Each map can have different keywords.

 The provided functions aim to manipulate the database records with a SQL-like syntax.